pmichaillat/p-hacking/README.md

 # Critical Values Robust to P-hacking: Code and Data

-This repository contains the code and data accompanying the paper "Critical Values Robust to P-hacking", written by [Adam McCloskey](https://adammccloskey.com) and [Pascal Michaillat](https://pascalmichaillat.org), and posted on [arXiv](https://doi.org/10.48550/arXiv.2005.04141) in March 2023.
+This repository contains the code and data accompanying the paper "Critical Values Robust to P-hacking", written by [Adam McCloskey](https://adammccloskey.com) and [Pascal Michaillat](https://pascalmichaillat.org), and posted on [arXiv](https://doi.org/10.48550/arXiv.2005.04141) in May 2023.

 ## Paper webpage